jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 At the top of the Build & Deploy page, click **ADVANCED**.
 Because you switched from Simple to Advanced mode, Pipeline automatically generates a configuration for your project.
 However, you're going to create a configuration, so you first must reset Pipeline:

-![A preconfigured Pipeline][25]
+![Deleting a preconfigured Pipeline][25]

-1. On the rightmost tile, click the gear icon, which represents a stage that is named dev by default.
+1. Click the gear icon on the rightmost tile, which represents a stage named `dev Deploy` by default.
+Click **Delete Stage** and confirm the deletion.
-2. On the Deployer Stage Configuration page, click **DELETE**.
-When the confirmation message is shown, click **OK**.
-3. On the Builder tile, click the gear icon.
-4. On the Builder Configuration page, click **RESET**.
-When the confirmation message is shown, click **OK**.
+2. Click the gear icon on the remaining build stage tile.
+Click **Delete Stage** and confirm the deletion.

 You reset the Delivery Pipeline service.
 When you configure your own project, you can create and customize as much as you want to.
 However, this sample, is designed to require minimal activity to get started: a pre-configured Grunt build file, `Gruntfile.js`, is in the root directory, so it is automatically found.
 This Grunt build file includes JSHint validation, so your project's code will be checked automatically each time a build occurs.